Life Transition Self-Care: 5 Ways to Fill Your Cup

 When you’re in the Unbounded Space you may notice a faint stirring, a desire, to put words down on paper.
 Or your hands seem to be itching to make something, anything.
 But it doesn’t really make sense to you.

 That’s okay.
 Let yourself love your creative urges, whether they make sense or not.
 You’ve probably heard this before: anything that opens the conduit to your creative/imaginative self is healing and nurturing.

-And remember what Jung said: “Often the hands will solve a mystery that the intellect has struggled with in vain.
+And remember what Carl Jung said: Often the hands will solve a mystery that the intellect has struggled with in vain.
 This is never more true than when you’re in the midst of a life transition.

-The neutral zone provides access to an angle of vision on life that one can get nowhere else.
+The Neutral Zone provides access to an angle of vision on life that one can get nowhere else.
 And it is a succession of such views over a lifetime that produces wisdom. -William Bridges

 * * * * *